-The classes include a range of general English skills including fluency and pronunciation, reading, listening and writing skills, and grammar and vocabulary.
-There will also be seminars on a variety of cultural topics including British class systems and the Royal Family and British cuisine.
+Classes will include a range of English language skills, including fluency and pronunciation, grammar, reading, listening and writing skills in interesting real life contexts.
+There will also be seminars on a variety of cultural topics including British class systems, the Royal Family and British cuisine.

-As a student at Anglia Ruskin you will have full access to all our university facilities including the library, our fully equipped multi-media language centre and social facilities.
-During your free time you will be welcome to use these facilities to further support your English language development.
+As a student at Anglia Ruskin you will have full access to all university facilities including the library, our fully equipped multi-media language centre and social facilities.
+During your free time you will be welcome to use these facilities for your own private study to further support your English language development.

 |Course Length||Start Date||End Date||Course Fee|